-This creamy and tangy Fennel Salad with Apples and Goat Cheese Dressing is a great little salad you can whip up quickly or make ahead.
-With a blended goat cheese dressing, crisp honey crisp apples and crunchy pecans this salad makes a great quick and easy side dish for dinner or Easter brunch!
+This creamy and tangy Fennel Apple Salad with Goat Cheese Dressing is a fresh, crunchy side dish you can whip up quickly, or make ahead!
+With a blended goat cheese dressing, crisp honey crisp apples and crunchy pecans this salad makes a great quick and easy side dish for dinner or holiday brunch!

 Make the Dressing first

-I love a good honey crisp apple for this recipe, but you could use a pink lady apple, gala or granny smith apple instead, if you prefer.
-Steer clear of red delicious and McIntosh.
+I love a good honey crisp apple for this recipe, but you could use a pink lady apple, gala or granny smith apple instead.
+Avoid red delicious and McIntosh apples.
 These varieties are either too bland or too soft, and won't work well in the salad.

 What's the best way to cut and clean the fennel?